 Contact us for alternative payment options: 916-363-9685

 Please consider adding a $100 donation to your share for our Healthy Food Fund.
 Your donation will help get much needed, high quality produce to underserved communties in the Sacramento area.
 You can make a donation online or add a donation to your payment.

-You have the choice of picking up your CSA box on your pickup day at one of three locations.
+You have the choice of picking up your CSA box on Wednesday at one of three locations.
 See the signup page for more information.